leontristain/modnotes/windhelm/main.md

 ## Overview

 **Epic Windhelm Expansion** is my attempt at a Windhelm Expansion mod for Skyrim Special Edition.
 As far as I know, in concept this is the largest and most "expansive" city expansion mod for Windhelm that has ever been attempted.
-It tries to do the following:
+Epic Windhelm Expansion tries to do the following:

 * Expands Windhelm's city presence in the west, north, and northeast directions, resulting in 3 entirely new city districts.